 Finding the right learning materials

-This wasn't my first experience of the AWS certification.
+This wasn't my first experience with the AWS certification.
 I achieved the Associate tier for the Solution Architect, Developer, and SysOps exams in 2018.

 These exams were challenging enough, so I wondered how I was going to be able to reach the next level of certification (aka the Professional tier).
 My first step was to find the right learning materials.